SriramRajagopal42/YosemiteTalusProj/README.md

 ![image](https://user-images.githubusercontent.com/104661603/189475378-23281fc5-7a90-4041-9fda-f96988d0aeb4.png)

 ## Finished!
 You should now have a file that displays the areas where a talus is expected to be in the output folder you previously made.
+Check the image that is displayed to make sure the data seems accurate.
 It is a jpg, though, so unfortunately, there won't be any geographical data stored.